Skip to main content

 Set the default registry

-The default registry is used to resolve packages, its default value is npm’s official registry (https://registry.npmjs.org/).
-To change it, you can set the registry option in .npmrc:
+Bun resolves packages from the default registry, which is npm’s official registry (https://registry.npmjs.org/).
+To change it, set the registry option in .npmrc:

 .npmrc